Cai0B0ni/SnakeJava/README.md

 # SnakeJava
-Very simple of the classic Snake game from Java
+Very simple program that mimics the Snake game, made with Java